schuangs/Data-Structures-and-Algorithms/README.md

 ### pTime
 A simple tool using `std::chrono` to measure how long a program runs.
-And you can set multiple checkpoints conveniencely in a program.
+And you can set multiple checkpoints conveniently in a program.

 ### myPrint
 Print vector in various mode to given ostream object.